Link Floer Homology and a Hofer Pseudometric on Braids: Proof of Theorem

-The terms depending on the Hamiltonian $H$ and the symplectic areas of cap in fact coincide in the two cases, while the terms counting the intersections of the cappings with the diagonal only coincide up to the scaling factors $\eta_{s_i}$.
-The quantity $\eta_{s_1}-\eta_{s_2}$ attains its maximum absolute value when $s_1=kA-1$ and $s_2=0$, since the monotonicity constant $\eta_s$ has maximum at $s=0$ and minimum at $s=kA-1$.
-Define then
+The symplectic areas of the cappings in fact coincide in the two cases, the Calabi terms compensate for the different normalisations of the Hamiltonians, while the terms counting the intersections of the cappings with the diagonal only coincide up to the scaling factors $\eta_{s_i}$.
+The quantity $\eta_{s_1}-\eta_{s_2}$ attains its maximum absolute value when $s_1=(k+1)A-1$ and $s_2=0$, since the monotonicity constant $\eta_s$ has maximum at $s=0$ and minimum at $s=(k+1)A-1$.